jmlondon/hc_whales/hc_whales.md

 ## Introduction

-The theory that Bigg's killer whales (often referred to as transient-type or mammal-eating killer whales) may be responsible for declines of pinniped populations in the Eastern North Pacific has garnered significant debate (<a href="http://dx.doi.org/DOI 10.1111/j.1748-7692.2008.00185.x">Springer et al. 2008</a> ; <a href="<Go to ISI>://000226297500018">Williams et al. 2004</a> ; <a href="http://dx.doi.org/DOI 10.1016/j.pocean.2006.02.007">DeMaster et al. 2006</a> ; <a href="http://dx.doi.org/DOI 10.1111/j.1748-7692.2006.00093.x">Wade et al. 2007</a>  ).
+The theory that Bigg's killer whales (often referred to as transient-type or mammal-eating killer whales) may be responsible for declines of pinniped populations in the Eastern North Pacific has garnered significant debate [@Springer2008; @Williams2004; @DeMaster2006; @Wade2007].
 This hypothesis stems from the conclusion that predation by a few killer whales is responsible for a dramatic decline in abundance of sea otters in the Aleutian Islands (Estes et al. 1998).
 Springer et al. (2003) expanded the top-down effect of killer whale predation to other pinniped species in the North Pacific.
 Their theories rely heavily on assumptions regarding daily metabolic requirements of wild killer whales and their functional response to prey populations.
 These assumptions and analyses were outlined in Williams et al. (2004).
 Unfortunately, opportunities to verify these assumptions with empirical data from wild populations are limited.
 Bigg's killer whales are characterized by discreet behavior and spend much of their time in remote locations not frequented by researchers.
 Therefore, knowledge of killer whale intake rates is limited to small datasets of mostly opportunistic data or extrapolations from captive killer whales or other large terrestrial carnivores.

 One might imagine an ideal situation whereby daily requirements of killer whales could be estimated from a wild population.
 Under this scenario, a group of whales would be confined to a specific geographic area over a certain period of time.
 These whales would then be provided with a known amount of prey.
 As long as no additional prey were added to the area or removed by any means other than killer whale predation, differences in prey abundance would provide an estimate for daily energetic requirements and insights into the potential impact killer whales might have on isolated pinniped populations throughout the Eastern North Pacific.
 Additionally, observations of killer whales while in the area would provide an independent assessment of prey consumption.